Construction Oversight on Complex Residential Projects

 The Structural Observation

 The question for the owner isn't whether the owner's rep is good at their job.
 It's whether to accept a contract structure that requires a watchdog, or to choose a structure that doesn't require one.
 Both are legitimate choices.
-But they should be conscious choices made with full understanding of the structural implications - not reflexive decisions made because "everyone says you need an owner's rep."
+But they should be conscious choices made with full understanding of the structural implications, not reflexive decisions made because "everyone says you need an owner's rep."

 When an Owner's Rep IS the Right Answer